ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Conclusion

 \section{Conclusion}

-We introduced \textit{ChemGraph-XANES}, an agentic framework for automated XANES simulation and analysis that couples natural-language task specification with structured tool interfaces, automated FDMNES input generation, spectral post-processing, and provenance-aware data curation.
-By acting as an orchestration layer over established physics-based software, the framework preserves a transparent and reproducible execution pipeline while making XANES workflows easier to access and reuse.
-The examples presented here show that \textit{ChemGraph-XANES} can ground parameter selection in FDMNES documentation, support both file-based and chemistry-level natural-language inputs, and scale naturally to high-throughput execution through task-parallel workflows.
-Together, these capabilities make the framework a practical foundation for reproducible XANES studies and structure-spectrum dataset generation for downstream analysis and machine-learning applications.
+We introduced ChemGraph-XANES, a documentation-grounded and schema-constrained framework for XANES simulation and data curation.
+The framework couples natural-language task specification with structured tool interfaces, deterministic FDMNES input generation, explicit post-processing helpers, and provenance-aware data organization.
+By acting as an orchestration layer over established physics-based software, ChemGraph-XANES preserves transparent execution logic while making common XANES workflows easier to access, reproduce, and reuse.

+The examples presented here show that the framework supports documentation-guided parameter assistance, both file-based and chemistry-level user inputs, and a task-parallel design that can support future scale-out execution.
+More broadly, ChemGraph-XANES addresses a practical bottleneck in computational XANES: organizing calculations so that spectra remain linked to their structural inputs, execution parameters, and post-processing history.
+This capability provides a foundation for future high-throughput XANES campaigns, comparative spectroscopy studies, and ML-oriented structure-spectrum dataset generation.
+We therefore position ChemGraph-XANES as a domain-specific workflow abstraction for computational spectroscopy, with an emphasis on constrained orchestration, reproducibility, and traceable data generation.